 - Don’t soak your chlorinator cell for longer than 10-15 minutes as the acid is highly corrosive and may damage the unit.

 - Clean the chlorinator cell at least once per season (2-3 times a year) to prevent excessive calcium build-up.

 - Monitor your pool’s salt level; it should always fall anywhere between 2,700 parts per million (ppm) and 3,400 ppm depending on the pool’s size.

-Salt water pool chlorinators don’t require much maintenance.
+When it comes down to it, salt water pool chlorinators don’t require much maintenance.

 As long as you regularly check your pool’s salt water levels and clean the chlorinator’s cells at least twice a year, expect your machine to work as it should for many years to come.
 Happy swimming!

-Also Check out the Video from American Pools and Spas’ Pool School for a in-depth video tutorial on how to clean your salt water chlorinator-
+Also Check out the Video from American Pools and Spas’ Pool School for a in-depth video tutorial on how to clean your salt water chlorinator.